What is the gift tax?

 If you’re a citizen or resident of the United States and your gift exceeds the annual exemption, you’ll have to file an IRS Form 709.

-This year, with the COVID-19 pandemic putting Americans’ health at risk, the IRS added 709 to its list of forms it allows to be signed and submitted digitally.
+With the COVID-19 pandemic putting Americans’ health at risk, the IRS added 709 to its list of forms it allows to be signed and submitted digitally.
 Usually, this form has to be printed and mailed, but to help reduce in-person contact and keep people safe, you can now file online through the Electronic Federal Tax Payment System.

 If you want, you can still print and mail the forms using a private delivery service to a submission processing center.